-For new teen drivers learning how to drive for the first time, you might’ve heard of the point system.
-In the state of Texas, the point system is utilized to assess how many demerit points remain on one’s driving record, for different driving infractions.
-The type and severity of the violation determine the number of points for violations.
+Teen drivers that are learning how to drive in Texas might not be familiar with the point system.
+In the state of Texas, the point system is utilized to assess how many demerit points remain on one’s driving record for different driving infractions.
+The type and severity of the violation determines the number of points you receive.

-Although this may seem like a foreign topic to you, as a student driver, it is essential that you familiarize yourself with this system as early as possible.
-Not only to avoid the violations that impact your driving record, but also to prevent some of the harsh penalties associated with them.
+Although this may seem like a foreign topic to you as a student driver, it is essential that you familiarize yourself with the point system as early as possible.
+Not only to avoid the violations that impact your driving record but also to prevent some of the harsh penalties associated with them.

 Insurance Rates Increase

 You might not pay for your insurance as a teen driver, but your parents aren’t going to be happy with the premium increase because of your poor driving habits.
 In the state of Texas (and nearly every US state), insurers often increase premium rates for drivers who are deemed dangerous, or “a high-risk driver.”

 Penalties, Fines and Surge Charges

 If your insurance premiums don’t take a hit, your wallet might in other ways.
 For some moving violations, drivers will pay fines from $100 to over $1,000.
 The more violations and points you get the higher the fines will be.
 If you have 6+ points on your record you’ll have to pay an annual point surcharge as well.

 Suspension of Driving Privileges

 Although your first infraction won’t result in suspension, multiple moving violations will because points accumulate.
 For example, If a driver has 4 moving violations (8+ points), their driving privileges can be suspended for up to 12 months.
 If you have 7+ violations the penalty can be license suspension for up to 24 months.